SeanRooooney/proposals/013-kafka-topic-encryption.md

 *Provide an introduction to the proposal.
 Use sub sections to call out considerations, possible delivery mechanisms etc.*

+An implementation of topic encryption is proposed whereby the message stream between client and broker is intercepted.
+Incoming data messages (Produce requests) are inspected to determine whether their payload should be encrypted according to a policy.
+If so, the data portions are encrypted and the modified message is forwarded to the broker.
+As a result, the topic data is stored by the broker in encrypted form.
+On the reverse direction, encrypted responses (responses to Fetch requests) are decrypted prior to being sent to clients.

+As defined in the encryption policy, each topic can be encrypted by a different key, allowing brokers to store a mix of encrypted and unencrypted data, where data owners can manage the keys to their topics.
+Keys ideally are stored in a key management system with access policies and logging.

 A core topic-encryption component, termed the _Encryption Module_, is proposed which is then deployed in a proxy.
 The

 ### Enryption Module